 - PSYC 4925 Senior Capstone: History, Philosophy, and Systems of Psychology (3 hours)

-- PSYC 4950 Senior Assessment (0 hour)
+- PSYC 4950 Senior Assessment (0 hours)

-- Psychology electives (at least 3 credit hours at the 4000level) (6 hours)
+- Psychology electives (at least 3 credit hours at the 4000-level) (6 hours)

-A least TWO courses from the following:
+At least two courses from the following:

 - PSYC 3150 Positive Psychology (3 hours)